 - Create the layout and flow of the app using a wireframe tool.

 Requirement gathering and wireframing are generally executed together.
 The graphical design is done once wireframe and requirements have been defined.
 Developers will use a wireframing tool like Balsamiq or Proto I/O to create the flow and screens of the app.
 Here are my estimated hours for the design of an app in three different sizes.
-The table also shows the cost by different types of vendor.
-You can use this table to estimate the design cost of the project.
+The table also shows the cost of different types of vendors.
+Also, you can use this table to estimate the design cost of the project.

+You can build your app using the Native iOS and Native Android Approach.
+Which is one of the best approaches to build high performing apps.
+You will need two separate developers to build your app on both iOS and Android platforms.
+Native android developers will be needed for the Android app and native iOS developers will be needed for iOS App.
 If your app does not need a backend server, it will cost you less to get the app developed.
-These apps are relatively cheaper, because you don’t need additional developers to build the backend.
-If your app does not need a backend, you can use this Table to calculate the estimated time and cost to develop the app for one platform (iOS or Android).
-If you want to estimate cost for both iOS and Android, just multiply the costs in this table by two.
+You can use this Table to calculate the estimated time and cost to develop the app for one platform (iOS or Android).
+If you want to estimate the cost for both iOS and Android, just multiply the costs in this table by two.

-Many applications these days do require a backend, typically to be able to save data on a backend server, and to be able to fetch it again for later use.
-Any app thatneeds to allow one user to access another user’s data, will need a backend server.
-Building backend adds cost to the App Development.
-I recommend using Amazon AWS or Azure, a cloud-based backend, so that the cost of development is less and maintenance will be easier.
-You can use the following table to estimate the cost of an app with a backend.
+Most of the applications these days do require a backend, typically to be able to save data on a backend server, and to be able to fetch it again for later use.
+Whether it is a social media app, news app, nutrition app, productivity app, or on-demand app, you will need to build a backend server so that the app can function.
+Any app that needs to allow one user to access another user’s data, will need a backend server.
+Building backend adds cost to App Development.
+As a leading app development company in Wisconsin, we recommend using Amazon AWS or Azure, a cloud-based backend so that the cost of development is less and maintenance will be easier.
+You can use the following table to estimate the cost of backend development an app.
 Here is a table that gives estimates on app and backend server development:

 Once you launch the apps on stores, you may incur several additional costs.
 For example: